What is Accounting Ethics?

 Ethics and the Code of the Conduct

 Ethics and ethical behavior refer more to general principles such as honesty, integrity, and morals.
-The code of professional conduct, however, is a specific set of rules set by the governing bodies of chartered accountants.
-Although the rules set out by different bodies around the world are each unique, some rules are universal.
+The code of professional conduct, however, is a specific set of rules set by the governing bodies of certified public accountants.
+Although the rules set out by different bodies around the world are unique, some rules are universal.
 Let’s take a closer look at some of these important rules.